 This makes such an attentive gift.
 Assemble a personalized herbal tea mix with dried herbs and flowers from your garden.
 You could give it a cute name like Tranquilitea or Morning Gratitude for example.

 Another low-budget gift that you can easily make yourself!
 All you need is some good-quality raw sea salt and any dried herbs you think the other person may enjoy.
 Simply mix course salt and herbs in a bowl, then transfer into a nice little jar, put a ribbon on... and give with love ♥

 Encourage others to plant seeds by giving them dried seeds from fruits or vegetables from your garden, so they can enjoy them too!
-Your friend doesn't have a garden?
-No problem.
-Give them an indoor plant yearling that will enliven their home ♥
+If your friend doesn't have a garden, you can give them an indoor plant yearling that will enliven their home ♥

 One chai a day keeps the Winter blues away...
 Make your own chai spice blend with ginger, nutmeg, cardemom, cloves, black pepper and cinnamon.
 Put in a reusable glass jar with a cute ribbon, add a little love note and you have an awesome handmade gift.